 For Janette Veazey-Post a New York farmer and one of the owners/operators at Lamb Farms, sustainability is a driving force behind their success.
 In fact, she attributes their desire to reuse, repurpose and do more with less to helping them become more efficient and profitable each year.

 Our Most Popular Blogs

 The word change can be scary.
-Change in the farming community can often cause sleepless nights and great stress.
-Making adjustments to your farming operation takes months of careful consideration and research.
-After all, the average farmer only has the opportunity to plant and harvest a crop fifty times during their lifetime.
+Adjusting your farming operation takes months of careful consideration and research.
+After all, the average farmer only has the opportunity to plant and harvest a crop fifty times or less during their lifetime.
 One wrong decision could impact an operation for years to come.

 Strip-tillage may be a new term to some of those in the farming industry, but for three neighbors, strip-till has been on their farms for over two decades.
 Each farmer has discovered benefits from using strip-till on their operation.
 While their equipment may differ, their soil and yields are thriving as a result of their practices.
 Meet these three farmers from Morristown, Minnesota, and discover the differences in their strip-tillage operations.

 Although some areas are still experiencing cooler temps and plenty of rainfall, planting season is officially upon us.
 At Environmental Tillage Systems, we understand the urgency of seedbed preparation.
 Keep these 10 commandments of strip-tillage in mind throughout the hustle and bustle of the season.